UnfoundLabs/ERC404-V1/README.md

 # Unfound ERC404 Deployment Guide
 This is an experimental implementation, this contract has not been audited yet.
 Please know the risks and fully test before using in any production environment!

 This guide provides instructions for deploying the ERC404 contract and interacting with it using Hardhat commands.
-This is a fork of the original ERC404 contract built by pandora.build.
+This is a fork of the original ERC404 contract built by pandora.build .

 ## Pandora ERC404 Original Contract